pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

+I've always been fascinated by contradictions — not just because they're easier to spot in others than in ourselves, but because of how prevalent and long-lived they are.

 We all know contradictions make us human — but most of the time, we don’t feel them.
 They live quietly inside us, stitched into daily life, barely tugging at the surface.
 Opposing ideas share the same mind; the pressure never quite sufficient to unearth their friction.

 It was natural for me to think that evidence could unravel them — that a contradiction was like a knot waiting for reason to untangle it.